Osteopathic Clinical Medicine (OCM)

 OCM 2101A.
 Osteopathic Manual Medicine II A. (2 Credit Hours)

 The students will learn a traditional approach to osteopathic manipulative medicine based on the distinctive DMU heritage as developed through the contributions of Drs.
 Still, Sutherland, TePoorten, Zink, Jones, Mitchell, Korr and others who have followed these pioneers of the profession.
-Material covered in the first term of OMM II includes additional techniques to address somatic dysfunction (myofascial release, facilitated positional release, balanced ligamentous tension, Still technique); evaluation exams including comprehensive structural diagnosis and treatment techniques for the lower extremity and upper extremity.
+Material covered in the first term of OMM II includes additional techniques (Myofascial Release, Facilitated Positional Release, Balanced Ligamentous Tension, Still technique) to address somatic dysfunctions of the axial skeleton taught in the students' first year of OMM.
+They are introduced to the Osteopathic Cranial Concept and taught cranial techniques.
+Diagnosis and treatment of the lower extremity is taught.
+Osteopathic Considerations in Cardiology, Respiratory, Renal, and the Pregnant Patient are taught with associated labs as osteopathic medicine is just not focused on the musculoskeletal system but that of the whole body.

 OCM 2101B.
 Osteopathic Manual Medicine II B. (2 Credit Hours)

 The students will learn a traditional approach to osteopathic manipulative medicine based on the distinctive DMU heritage as developed through the contributions of Drs.
 Still, Sutherland, TePoorten, Zink, Jones, Mitchell, Korr and others who have followed these pioneers of the profession.
-Material covered in the second term of OMM II includes continued techniques for somatic dysfunction; evaluation exams including diagnosis and treatment techniques for the upper extremity, lymphatics, visceral concerns, GI concerns, considerations for ENT, myofascial pain, geriatric, hospitalized, pediatric patients, short leg syndrome, and scoliosis.
+Material covered in the lectures and labs of the second term of OMM II is more focused on continuing clinical concerns of the GI system, ENT, the hospitalized patient, pediatrics, and geriatrics.
+Diagnosis and treatment of the upper extremity is taught.
+Evaluation and treatment for myofascial pain, short leg syndrome, scoliosis, Fibromylagia, the lymphatic system, Chapman's points, and myofascial pain round out the 2-year curriculum and ensure that the students are confident and capable to address their patients utilizing all aspects of OPP as they enter their clinical years of study, subsequent Residencies, and their future practices.

 OCM 2122.
 Geriatrics.
 (1.5 Credit Hours)